syarul/htmx-todomvc/README.md

 # htmx-todomvc
-htmx todomvc app with ts, express and jsx
+HTMX TodoMVC app with TS, Express and JSX with 0% Javascript on Front-End

 partially in progress